-Web Page Item Description Pulse Relay During Ring ?
-When selected, the relay will pulse as long as the device is ringing.
-When Auto-Answer Incoming Calls is enabled, the device will not ring and this option does nothing.
-Activate Relay During Ring must be selected to use this option.
-Pulse Buzzer During Ring ?
+Web Page Item Description Pulse Buzzer During Ring ?
 When selected, the buzzer will pulse as long as the device is ringing.
-When Auto-Answer Incoming Calls is enabled, the device will not ring and this option does nothing.
 Activate Relay While Call Active ?
 When selected, the relay will be activated as long as the SIP call is active.
 Activate Relay While Off-Hook ?
 When selected, the relay will be activated when the handset is off-hook.
 Misc Settings Device Name ?
 Type the device name.
 Enter up to 25 characters.
 Disable HTTPS (NOT recommended) Disables the encrypted connection to the webpage.
 We do not recommend disabling HTTPS for security reasons.
 Note: This setting requires a reboot for the changes to take effect.
 Test Relay Click on the Test Relay button to do a relay test.
-Start Button Test Click on the Start button to start a button test.
 Click the Save button to save your configuration settings.
 Save Note: You need to reboot for changes to take effect.
 Reboot Click on the Reboot button to reboot the system.
 Toggle Help Click on the Toggle Help button to see a short description of some of the web page items.
 First click on the Toggle Help button, and you will see a question mark () appear next to some of the web page items.
 Move the mouse pointer to hover over a question mark to see a short description of a specific web page item.

-Note You must click on the Save button and then the Reboot button for the changes to take effect.
+You must click on the Save button and then the Reboot button for the changes to take Note effect.